Ken Ard (dancer): Career

 Ard was asked to choreograph for shows in Hawaii.
 When Alvin Ailey came to Hawaii, he asked Ard to dance in his American Dance Theater.
-But after a few months, Ard missed the dynamic of the combination of song and dance, and auditioned for a Broadway show for which he was selected, Cats, Starlight Express, Song and Dance, Jelly's Last Jam and Smokey Joe's Cafe.
+But after a few months, Ard missed the dynamic of the combination of song and dance, and auditioned for a Broadway show for which he was selected, Cats (in which he originated the role of Macavity), Starlight Express (in which he originated the role of Electra), Song and Dance, Jelly's Last Jam and Smokey Joe's Cafe.

-Ard appeared in the 2002 film Chicago and 1996 film Seven Servants.
+Ard appeared in the 2002 film Chicago and 1996 film Seven Servants. by Daryush Shokof.

 Ard collaborated with many of Europe's notable jazz artists.
 The beginning of 2009 marked the release of Ballads, Blues & Cocktails, Ard's first jazz CD.

 Ard teaches jazz dance and musical dance at the Frank Sanders Musical Academy and Codarts in the Netherlands.
 Since 2014, he has also taught at the Alvin Ailey American Dance Theater.